Jean Seberg: Film career

-Otto Preminger

 Seberg made her film debut in the title role of Joan of Arc in Saint Joan (1957), based on the George Bernard Shaw play, having been chosen from among 18,000 hopefuls by director Otto Preminger in a $150,000 talent search.
 Her name was entered by a neighbor.

 When she was cast on October 21, 1956, Seberg's only acting experience had been a single season of summer stock performances.
 The film generated a great deal of publicity, but Seberg commented that she was "embarrassed by all the attention."
 Despite great hype, called in the press a "Pygmalion experiment", both the film and Seberg received poor reviews.
 On the failure, she later told the press:I am the greatest example of a very real fact, that all the publicity in the world will not make you a movie star if you are not also an actress.She also recounted:

 I have two memories of Saint Joan.
 The first was being burned at the stake in the picture.
 The second was being burned at the stake by the critics.
 The latter hurt more.
 I was scared like a rabbit and it showed on the screen.
 It was not a good experience at all.
 I started where most actresses end up.